NightFall-Security/WpEnum/README.md

 ```

-**WpEnum** is a simple and efficient CLI tool designed for enumerating WordPress installations.
+**WpEnum** is a base repo containing scripts & tricks for WP enumeration.
 It automates the process of gathering useful information about a target WordPress site, including its version, users, plugins, themes, and more.
 Perfect for penetration testing and security assessments.

 ---

-## Features
+## Base scan features

 - **WordPress Version Detection**: Extracts the version of WordPress from `<meta name="generator">` and other sources.
 - **User Enumeration**: Attempts to find WordPress users via the `/author/` URL parameter.
 - **Plugin & Theme Detection**: Scans the site for common WordPress plugin and theme names by analyzing the HTML.
 - **Readme Check**: Looks for a `readme.html` file which may contain the WordPress version.
+- **License Check**: Looks for a `license.txt` file which may contain the WordPress version.

+- **More informations for a plugin :** => Consider using `plugin-version.sh`

 ---

-## Usage
+### Running it

 **Run the script by following these simple steps:**